ndd21/PHYS281/docs/gravity.md

   \vec{a} = g = -9.81 \hat{j}  \, {\mathrm m} {\mathrm s}^{-2}.
 $$

-To characterise the motion of particles in this uniform gravitational field we will need to be able to calculate the changes in the particle's position $\vec{x}$, and velocity $\vec{v}$ as a function of time, $t$.
+To characterise the motion of a particle in this uniform gravitational field we will need to be able to calculate the changes in the particle's position $\vec{x}$, and velocity $\vec{v}$ as a function of time, $t$.

-For many (although not all) physical systems we can write the velocity
+For many (although not all) physical systems we can write the velocity as
 $$
   \vec{v}(t) = \int^{t} \vec{a}(\vec{x}, t) dt,
 $$
-and position
+and position as
 $$
   \vec{x}(t) = \int^{t} \vec{v}(\vec{x}, t) dt,
 $$